guedesemerson/interview/README.md

-# Full Stack Interview
+# External Engineer Interview

-We would like you to push your known knowledge bounds and attempt to create a simple "full-stack" application using novel technologies.
+We would like you to push your known knowledge bounds and attempt to create a simple AWS based application using novel technologies.

-We request that your final submission is clearly documented (eg. markdown, code comments, etc.) and can be deployed via Docker Compose or similar methods.
+We request that your final submission is clearly documented (eg. markdown, code comments, etc.) and is actively deployed on the dev AWS environment we provide you.

+username: provided via email
+pwd: proivded via email
+aws regions: us-east-1
+account: propstream-dev

 ## Objective

-Create a containerized application that performs in the following areas:
+Using the provided database tables, aws account, and object please accomplish the following tasks:

+Using AWS services:
+Server-side:
    1. Data management:
+   - You are provided two data table containing properities in the USA.
+Please link these table based on common attributes.
+Note you might need to do some manipulation and fuzzy matching to accomplish the highest match rates.

-   - Validate the raw data provided for formatting, structure, and common fields
+      - Validate the raw data provided for formatting, structure, and common fields.
       - Link the datasets by key attributes to create an integrated dataset.
-   - Store the integrated dataset in a common data model/data warehouse
+      - Store the integrated dataset in a common data model/data warehouse.

-2. Web application backend using Python's [Flask](https://flask.palletsprojects.com/en/1.1.x/quickstart/#quickstart) library

-3. Front-end visualization tool that can:

-   - Display the integrated dataset as a map (e.g., [leaflet](https://leafletjs.com/), [Mapbox](https://www.mapbox.com/))
-   - Provide interactive features to display the attributes (beyond the spatial location) of the data points on-click
+   2. Setup a simple lambda function to query the linked table through an AWS appsync graphql point.

+Client-side:
+   1. Create a python application that make a request to the graphql endpoint you created and summarizes metrics on the merged dataset.
+      - Package this python application into a docker container and deploy it as an aws ECS containerized application.
+   2. Save the output summary to an S3 bucket you create in a json format.
+      - summary measure can include, but are not limited to, number of matched properties, average and median estimated values, frequencies by bedroom.

 Additional, discuss: